smartycope/ezregex/README.md

 ## Documentation
 ### Notes and Gotchas
-- When using the re library, functions like search() and sub() don't accept EZRegexMembers as valid regex patterns.
+- When using the re library, functions like search() and sub() don't accept EZRegexs as valid regex patterns.
 Be sure to call either .str() or .compile() when passing to those.
 Also, be careful to call the function on the entire pattern: chunk + whitespace.str() is not the same as (chunk isEx+ whitespace).str().
-- The `input` parameter can accept strings, other EZRegexMembers, or entire sequences of EZRegex patterns.
+- The `input` parameter can accept strings, other EZRegexs, or entire sequences of EZRegex patterns.
 - A few of these have `greedy` and `possessive` optional parameters.
 They can be useful, but can get complicated.
 Refer to [the Python re docs](https://docs.python.org/3/library/re.html) for details.
 - In future versions, conditionals may change to taking in 2 parameters (the current pattern, and their associated condition) instead
 - In regular Regex, a lot of random things capture groups for no reason.
 I find this annoying.
 All regexes in EZRegex intentionally capture passively, so to capture any groups, use group() or namedGroup().
-- All EZRegexMembers (except for raw) auto-sanitize strings given to them, so there's no need to escape braces or question marks and the like.
+- All EZRegexs (except for raw) auto-sanitize strings given to them, so there's no need to escape braces or question marks and the like.
 This *does* mean, however, that you cannot pass actual regex strings to any of them, as they'll think you're talking about it literally.
 To include already written regex strings, use raw
 - Note that I have camelCase and snake_case versions of each of the functions, because I waver back and forth between which I like better.
 Both versions function identically.
 ### Positionals
 #### These differentiate the *string* starting with a sequence, and a *line* starting with a sequence.
 Do note that the start of the string is also the start of a line.
 These can also be called without parameters to denote the start/end of a string/line without something specific having to be next to it.